-The persons named in the enclosed form of proxy for the Meeting are officers of the Corporation and nominees of management and the Board.
-A Shareholder has the right to appoint some other person, who need not be a Shareholder, to represent such Shareholder at the Meeting by inserting that other person's name in the blank space provided on the form of proxy, which form of proxy is set out in Appendix "A".
-If a Shareholder appoints one of the persons designated in the accompanying form of proxy as a nominee and does not direct the said nominee to vote either "FOR" or "WITHHOLD" from voting on a matter or matters, or where instructions on the form of proxy are uncertain with respect to which an opportunity to specify how the common shares of the Corporation ("Common Shares") registered in the name of such registered Shareholder shall be voted, the proxy shall be voted "FOR" the resolutions identified in this Information Circular.
+The persons named in the enclosed Form of Proxy for the Meeting are officers of the Corporation and nominees of management and the Board.
+A Shareholder has the right to appoint some other person, who need not be a Shareholder, to represent such Shareholder at the Meeting by inserting that other person's name in the blank space provided on the Form of Proxy, which Form of Proxy is set out in Appendix "A".
+If a Shareholder appoints one of the persons designated in the accompanying Form of Proxy as a nominee and does not direct the said nominee to vote either "FOR" or "WITHHOLD" from voting on a matter or matters, or where instructions on the Form of Proxy are uncertain with respect to which an opportunity to specify how the Common Shares registered in the name of such registered Shareholder shall be voted, the proxy shall be voted "FOR" the resolutions identified in this Information Circular.